Wednesday, April 27, 2022

 9. And if you drop out you've still got a life (and job).

-There are some erroneous beliefs about learning morse, which I believe simply make learning it harder.
+There are a number of erroneous beliefs about learning morse all of which I believe make learning it harder.
 Many hams who learned morse on their own talk about the ability to 'Copy Behind' - copying one or two letters behind what is being sent.
 I'm not a believer in trying - or attempting to "copy behind is either desirable or necessary to teach it.
 I think it just happens as you gain experience and the speed of the morse increases.".

 I can copy over 30wpm.
 I'd guess I must be 'copying behind', in that as I'm writing down one character the next one is either being sent or has already been sent.
 I think it is just what automatically happens when you are listening to faster morse especially as your speed increases.
 You obviously have to write down a character after its been sent (not as its being sent!!), so beyond a certain speed there is an overlap which means your are still writing/typing or even thinking about the character that has just been sent, whilst the next one is being sent.